Botanical Name: Pelargonium spp.

 Apple geranium (Pelargonium odoratissimum) has a delightful apple aroma with a hint of cinnamon.
 Wonderfully fragrant strawberry geranium (P. x scarboroviae) features a compact growing habit.
 Peppermint geranium (P. tomentosum) has a trailing habit with big, velvety leaves.

 Pinch your plant.
 Pinch off stems regularly to encourage branching and to maintain an attractive shape.
+Don't toss those cuttings either -- they can be rooted to give you new plants.
 Also, remove spent flowers to keep your plant looking neat and to promote more blooms.

 Overwinter care.
 Most scented geranium plants never go dormant.
 You can keep your geranium in bright light year-round.
 Water less in winter because the growth has slowed, but don't allow soil to dry out completely.
 If you want to give your plant a rest in winter, you can keep it in a cool basement or garage with a minimum temperature of 50°F/10°C. During this rest, water sparingly.

-Water: Keep soil evenly moist, not soggy.
-Allow surface of soil to dry between waterings.
+Water: Water thoroughly, until water runs out of the drainage hole, then empty the saucer.
+Don't water again until the top couple inches of soil is dry.
 Cut back on watering in winter, but don't allow the roots to dry out completely.

 Temperature: Cool nights (55-60°F/13-16°C) and warm days (65-75°F/18-24°C) will trigger flower buds.